w3term/.github/profile/README.md

 ## Status

-This is still a work in progress (even if this terminal is already fonctional).
+This is still a work in progress (even if this terminal is already functional).
 Documentation and examples will be added soon.